Original: April 16, 1997

 18.10 For the purposes of this Article, a temporary Co-Chair of the Grievance Committee can be a

 member of the Board of Directors, a member of the Grievance Committee or any other

 member in good standing of the Association.

-18.10 The Chair of the Grievance Committee shall report on all complaints and grievances to the Board of Directors at regular meetings of the Board.
-The Chair shall provide a written report to the membership at General Membership meetings in a manner that is consistent with the maintenance of confidentiality in relation to grievances.
+18.11 The Co-Chairs of the Grievance Committee shall report on all complaints and grievances to the Board of Directors at regular meetings of the Board.
+The Co-Chairs shall provide a written report to the membership at General Membership meetings in a manner that is consistent with the maintenance of confidentiality in relation to grievances.

 19.01 The Nominations Committee shall be composed of the immediate past President (providing he/she is then a member of the Association) or in his/her absence a Director appointed by Board of Directors and one other member of the Association appointed by the Board of Directors.